YousefGh/UC-Berkeley-AI-Puzzle/README.md

 # How to run
 1. Open a project
 2. go to its PDF file
-3. choose a question then type the command in the command prompt using python env to test the implementation
+3. choose a question then type the command in the command prompt using python version 2.6 to test the implementation